Auto-Rubric: Learning From Implicit Weights to Explicit Rubrics for Reward Modeling: Detailed Experimental Analysis

-The difficulty-stratified analysis shows that hard samples benefit substantially more from rubric guidance (+4.68\%) compared to the overall improvement (+2.45\%).
-This 2x amplification effect on difficult cases demonstrates that our rubrics provide crucial discriminative power precisely where it is most needed—in scenarios where implicit evaluation rubrics are insufficient.
+We conduct a stratified analysis on RM-Bench to understand how rubrics perform across difficulty levels (Table~\ref{tab:rmbench_analysis}).
+Hard samples benefit substantially more from rubric guidance (+4.68\%) compared to the overall improvement (+2.44\%).
+This 2x amplification on difficult cases demonstrates that rubrics provide discriminative power precisely where implicit evaluation criteria are insufficient.